dotkernel/development/docs/book/v2/faq.md

 If running your project, you encounter permission issues, follow the below steps.

+> `chmod -R 777` grants read/write/execute access to everyone, which is only appropriate for a local development environment like this one.
+> Avoid carrying this habit into staging or production, where permissions should be scoped more narrowly (for example, to the web server's user/group).

 ### Error

 > PHP Fatal error: Uncaught InvalidArgumentException: The directory "`<path-to-project>`/data" is not writable...